 It is important that all staff who interact with children, including online, continue to look out for signs that the child may be at risk of harm or experiencing harm.
-Any such concerns should be dealt with as per the child protection policy and where appropriate referrals should still be made to children's social care and as required the police.
+Any such concerns should be dealt

 Online teaching will follow the same principles as set out in the staff code of conduct or in line with new guidance issued in the COVID-19 context.
 If staff are unsure, they should seek clarification with the academy leadership before making or responding to any contact from a child.